AIwithSwift/AIwithSwift.github.io/_posts/2018-08-27-machine-learning-without.md

 <img src="https://raw.githubusercontent.com/AIwithSwift/AIwithSwift.github.io/master/assets/images/K0.png" class="center-mid" />

 So we can say his behaviour is likely to correspond to the current employee with the most similar circumstances.
-If 🔺 is not joined and 🔹 is joined, and their *nearest neighbour* is 🔺, then we can say they're likely to be the same.
+If 🔺 is not joined and 🔹 is joined, and their *nearest neighbour* is 🔺--using the some distance measure like those discussed earlier--then we can say they're likely to be the same.

 <img src="https://raw.githubusercontent.com/AIwithSwift/AIwithSwift.github.io/master/assets/images/K1.png" class="center-mid" />